EtherealEngine/etherealengine-docs/docs/03_manual/02_creator/00_intro.md

 # Creator Manual
-Learn how to create, code and customize projects with Ethereal Engine.
+Learn how to create and customize projects for Ethereal Engine.